JirkaKlimes/Back-Door/readme.md

 I am not responsible for any misuse of this program.

 ## Description
-* Easily deployable botnet/backdoor written in pure python
+* Easily deployable botnet/backdoor written in python

 ## Features
 * Multi client support